Central Auditory Processing Disorders (CAPD)

 This will also alert the audiologist to any accompanying disorders that

 may influence the test results.

-Before proceeding with the APD test we may request that the Screening Instrument
+Before proceeding with the APD test we may request that the Screening

-Problems Checklist be completed.
+Fisher’s Auditory Problems Checklist be completed.
 The SIFTER may

 be completed by both the parents and educators placing the child on a ration

 scale for certain behaviors.
 The Fisher’s Checklist provides a 25

 item checklist of auditory behaviors that may be affected.

-For adult patients, a comprehensive history form of hearing is determined to
+For adult patients, a comprehensive history form of hearing is determined

-to better tailor our battery of tests to assess the specific problem.
+help to better tailor our battery of tests to assess the specific problem.

 APD Test Battery:

 Our auditory testing battery takes approximately 1 hour.
-Our general APD
+Our general

-battery of tests includes:
+Our battery of tests includes:

 - Dichotic Digits Test: Different stimuli are presented

 to each ear simultaneously.
 The binaural integration part of the

 test requires the patient to repeat everything that is heard in both

 ears.
 The binaural separation part requires them to ignore what

 is presented to one ear and repeat the information from the target ear.